Gairloch Museum

 Find out more

-Proudly placed on the shores of Loch Gairloch, the museum celebrates Scottish life and culture with a growing collection of local and national significance.
+Proudly placed on the shores of a beautiful loch, Gairloch Museum celebrates Scottish life and culture with a growing collection of local and national significance.

 Originally opened in 1977 at Achtercairn Steading, the museum was built to house the growing collection donated by local people.
 The museum relocated to a newly-transformed nuclear bunker in 2011, turning it into a thriving hub of history, culture, art and national heritage in the North West Highlands.